-For this recipe, I heat up 2 tbsp oil, and roast 1 tbsp kashmiri chilli powder in it for 30 seconds or so.
+For this recipe, I heat up 2 tablespoon oil, and roast 1 tablespoon kashmiri chilli powder in it for 30 seconds or so.

 Then I usually add all of the tari in the misal curry.
 But if you have folks with varying spice tolerance at home, then don’t add tari to the main curry, and set it aside for folks who want to add it to their bowl of misal.

 How to Serve Misal Pav

 Kolhapuri Misal is best served along with pav, chopped onions, chopped coriander leaves, lemon wedges, and farsan.